laravel-china/laravel-docs/errors.md

     ];

 <a name="render-method"></a>
-### Render 方法
+### The Render Method

-`render` 方法负责将异常转换成 HTTP 响应发送给浏览器。默认情况下，异常会传递给为您生成响应的基类。但是，您可以自由检查异常类型或返回您自己的自定义响应：
+The `render` method is responsible for converting a given exception into an HTTP response that should be sent back to the browser.
+By default, the exception is passed to the base class which generates a response for you.
+However, you are free to check the exception type or return your own custom response:

     /**
-     * 渲染异常并添加到 HTTP 响应中。
+     * Render an exception into an HTTP response.
      *
      * @param  \Illuminate\Http\Request  $request
      * @param  \Exception  $exception